 Can I get divorced in Rhode Island without a lawyer?

 If I get divorced in Rhode Island, can the final judgment be modified?

-Divorce judgements are not written in stone but contracts, as in Rhode Island Property Settlement Agreements, frequently are considered as if they were etched in granite.
-The family law court system in Rhode Island recognizes that circumstances may change based on the economy or personal life changes.
+Divorce judgments are not written in stone but contracts, as in Rhode Island Property Settlement Agreements, frequently are considered as if they were etched in granite.
+The Family Law Court system in Rhode Island recognizes that circumstances may change based on the economy or personal life changes.
 Often, these changes may be unenforceable at the time of the divorce.
 A final judgment can be modified if there has been a significant change in circumstances.
-The party seeking the modification must prove the modifying factor such as there has been a substantial change in circumstances and, or, that, in cases involving children, the modification would be in the children’s best interests.
+The party seeking the modification must prove the modifying factor such as there has been a substantial change in circumstances and/or in cases involving children, the modification would be in the children’s best interests.

 Contact our Rhode Island divorce law firm to discuss the specifics of your Rhode Island divorce

 If you are considering a Rhode Island divorce, contact our law firm online or call (401) 849-3337 to schedule a free initial consultation.